 Additional CWF scientific research and monitoring (identified in sections above) will be required to address the effects of water operations with North Delta Diversions in place, as well as questions related to the design and operation of the facilities themselves to minimize effects on listed species.
 During implementation of the current BiOps and CESA authorizations it has become apparent that additional resources for monitoring and research are need to address uncertainties and to provide better information upon which to base management decisions.
 Further, the additional work identified through the SAIL effort and the CSAMP Salmon Gap Analysis will need additional funding.

-Current and future funding requirements and schedules will be determined by the IICG.
+Current and anticipated funding requirements and timelines will be determined through Five Agency coordination and with the IICG.